Primary Care & Social Internal Medicine

 History

-The Department of Social Medicine was established in the 1950’s and attempted to create a “hospital without walls”.
-Initiatives of the Department paralleled the larger social initiatives led by the Black Panther and Young Lords Movement, both born out of the larger civil rights movement, all with the goal of addressing the social and structural issues the people of the Bronx were facing in the 50’s and 60’s.
-While the Young Lords were testing for lead poisoning in the community, creating a Patient Bill of Rights, and providing breakfast to school children, the Department of Social Medicine developed programs including the Community Health Participation Program, the Child Care Health Project, the Addiction Services Agency Consultation and Training Project, methadone maintenance programs, and prison health programs at Rikers Island.
-Additionally, the Department created Social Medicine curricula across the New York City area.
+The Department of Social Medicine was established in the 1950’s and attempted to create a “hospital without walls.”
+Initiatives of the department paralleled the larger social initiatives both born out of the civil rights movement, with the goal of addressing the social issues that impacted the health of the people of the Bronx.
+The department developed programs including the Community Health Participation Program, the Child Care Health Project, the Addiction Services Agency Consultation and Training Project, methadone maintenance programs, and prison health programs at Rikers Island.
+Additionally, the department created social medicine curricula across the New York City area.

-Inspired by the idea that continuity care should be delivered outside of the hospital, community health centers were first developed in 1965 and the Dr. Martin Luther King, Jr. Health Center opened in 1967 and became the first home to the Residency Program in Social Medicine in 1970.
+Inspired by the idea that healthcare should be delivered outside of the hospital, community health centers were first developed in 1965.
+Our Dr. Martin Luther King, Jr. Health Center opened in 1967 and became the first home to the Residency Program in Social Medicine in 1970.
 The MLK Health Center closed down due to the financial crisis of the times but was succeeded by the Comprehensive Health Care Center in the South Bronx, becoming the home for our track’s ambulatory care site in Social Medicine in 1991.